nvo87/8_vk_friends_online/README.md

 # Watcher of Friends Online

 This script will request friends online list via vk python module.
+All you need is start script and type your login, password.
+Getpass module makes your password chars hidden.

 # How to Install